artsy/artsy.github.io/_posts/2019-03-01-custom-editorial-features.markdown

 Some examples of articles created with the `EditorialFeature` component include:

 - The Most Influential Artists of 2018 - [Components](https://github.com/artsy/reaction/tree/master/src/Components/Publishing/EditorialFeature/Components/Eoy2018Artists) | [Article](https://www.artsy.net/article/artsy-editorial-influential-artists-2018)
-- The Year in Culture 2018 - [Components](https://github.com/artsy/reaction/blob/master/src/Components/Publishing/EditorialFeature/Components/Eoy2018Culture.tsx) | [Article](https://www.artsy.net/article/artsy-editorial-people-defined-visual-culture-2018)
+- The Year in Visual Culture 2018 - [Components](https://github.com/artsy/reaction/blob/master/src/Components/Publishing/EditorialFeature/Components/Eoy2018Culture.tsx) | [Article](https://www.artsy.net/article/artsy-editorial-people-defined-visual-culture-2018)

 # Custom articles by domain:

 **1. [In Force (Artsy.net)](https://github.com/artsy/force)**

 - Whether an article requires a custom layout is determined in Force’s [article routing](https://github.com/artsy/force/blob/master/src/desktop/apps/article/routes.ts#L140).
 This is achieved by passing the prop `customEditorial`-- a string shorthand for a specific article-- to Reaction’s top-level `Article` component.
-The `customEditorial` prop is pulled from Force’s editorial feature "[master list](TKTK)", which ties an `article._id` to a communicative string that will be received by Reaction.
+The `customEditorial` prop is pulled from Force’s editorial feature "[master list](https://github.com/artsy/force/blob/master/src/desktop/apps/article/editorial_features.ts#L13)", which ties an `article._id` to a communicative string that will be received by Reaction.
 In addition to data saved to an article model, the component will also receive all data displayed in the footer including related articles and display ads.
 Custom articles are rendered as a standalone page, meaning they are excluded from infinite scroll and do not render the main site header.

 **2. [In Reaction (Artsy’s component library)](https://github.com/artsy/reaction)**

 - In Reaction’s [`Article`](TKTK) component, the presence of a `customEditoral` prop indicates that `EditorialFeature` should render, rather than the component designated by the article’s specified layout.
-A FeatureLayout is displayed by default, but any article can be converted into a custom feature, regardless of the `article.layout` value.
+A `FeatureLayout` is displayed by default, but any article can be converted into a custom feature, regardless of the `article.layout` value.
 Inside the `EditorialFeature` component, a switch statement is used to associate the string variable for the feature with its affiliated top-level component.

 **3. [In Writer/Positron (CMS & API for articles)](https://github.com/artsy/positron)**